greengorych/wsl-configurations/cloud-init/cloud-init-wsl-conf/README.md

 ### Apply Changes

-To apply changes made to сдщгв-штше, you need to restart your WSL distribution.
+To apply changes made to cloud-init, you need to restart your WSL distribution.
 You can do this by running:

 ```powershell
 wsl -d <DistroName> --shutdown